 - 1 cup sugar

-Combine all ingredients in a medium saucepan.
-Bring to a simmer over medium heat.
+- Combine all of the ingredients in a medium saucepan.
+Bring to a simmer over medium heat.12 oz fresh cranberries, 1 cup sugar, ¾ cup water

-Simmer for about 10 minutes, stirring occasionally at first, then constantly once the berries start to burst.
+- Gently simmer for about 15-20 minutes, stirring occasionally at first, then stirring constantly once the berries start to burst.

-Place a fine mesh sieve over a large bowl.
+- Place a fine mesh sieve over a large bowl.
 Pour the sauce into the sieve, and press the sauce against the sieve with a wooden spoon or spatula until all of the berry skins are separated from the sauce.
 Remember to scrape the bottom of the sieve to get the last bit of sauce into the bowl.
-Eat the cranberry skins, or reserve for another use!
+Discard the skins or reserve for another use.

-Pour into your desired serving container and refrigerate for at least 1 hour.
+- Pour the cranberry sauce into your desired serving container and refrigerate for at least 1 hour.

 LIKE WHAT YOU SEE?
 GET FREE WEEKLY RECIPES DELIVERED TO YOUR INBOX!
 SIGN UP HERE!